vinod-taborda/intake-ansible-playbooks/README.md

 # Accelerator Playbooks
-This is an initial version of the ansible playbooks meant to accelerate development of the Intake Accelerator.
+This is an initial version of the ansible playbooks meant to accelerate development of the Intake Accelerator and Jenkins pipelines that automate the ansible playbooks.
 You will find a mixture of provisioning, configuration, and management of Docker hosts.

 ## Relevant Files: